FM (Canadian band): Hawkins / Mink / Deller lineup

-Before the end of 1977, Plewman [now 'Nash The Slash' solo artist] was replaced by Ben Mink, who also played electric violin and electric mandolin.
+Before the end of 1977, Plewman (now active as the solo artist Nash the Slash) was replaced by Ben Mink, who also played electric violin and electric mandolin.
 Their first record was Direct to Disc (also released as Head Room, or Headroom), and was made using the direct to disc recording method, in which recording tape is not used.
 Several editions of the album exist.

 Later in 1978, the group got its first proper record contract with Visa Records in the USA, and Passport Records in Canada, the latter distributed by GRT Records.
 (Passport was a sub-label of Visa, although Passport was the more prolific of the two labels.)
 Their first release for these labels was a reissue of the CBC album, Black Noise, now made available in stores for the first time.
 The USA edition was released in the summer of 1978, while the Canadian edition came out near the end of the year.
 A single from the album, "Phasors on Stun" helped to promote the album, for which the group were presented a gold record award.
 However, Cameron Hawkins claims they never received royalty payments from any of the Canadian LP editions, as their contract specified all payments were to come through Visa Records in the USA, and none of the three Canadian distributors passed royalties on to Visa.

 Black Noise was followed by Surveillance in the summer of 1979, the first widely released album with the group's then-current lineup, although it was delayed because GRT Records went out of business one week before the intended release date.
 Canadian distribution of the Passport label was bought out by Capitol Records who subsequently released both albums.
 In 1981 the Passport label declared bankruptcy, but was rescued again the following year by new Canadian distributor A&M Records, who reissued Black Noise again.

-In 1980, FM released another album, City of Fear, produced by Larry Fast who under the name "Synergy" released a series of electronic music albums as well as playing keyboards on Peter Gabriel's early albums.
+In 1980, FM released another album, City of Fear, produced by Larry Fast, who released a series of electronic music albums under the name Synergy and also played keyboards on Peter Gabriel's early albums.
 Ben Mink also recorded an instrumental solo album, Foreign Exchange with the other members of FM as his backing band.
 Ben Mink left FM in 1983.